utm-coders/studyGroup/lessons/misc/intro-bash/lesson.md

 Let's go ahead and open up our shells.
 On Macs the program is called `Terminal` and it's installed by default in `/Applications/Utilities/`.
 You can also use Spotlight and search for `Terminal`.
 On Windows, search for `git-bash`

-With you bash shell open, you can now start issuing commands.
+With your bash shell open, you can now start issuing commands.

 # Bash command syntax